Parables of a Single Christian

 Having only been in one dating relationship, singleness has defined much of my life.
 Unsuitable weaves together stories and experiences, analysis and raw emotion, to create a picture of grace and redemption.
 In trying to write on the topic of singleness and relationships, I have found myself elated, frustrated, angry, confident, embarrassed, vulnerable, and empowered.

 Many of the base assumptions behind how we talk to each other about marriage and singleness are harmful for both marrieds and singles.
-From where I stand, marriage seems to have become a catch-all solution, an ultimate goal, essentially, the latest iteration of the golden calf.
+From where I stand, marriage seems to have become a catch-all solution, an ultimate goal.
 This puts unreasonable pressure on marriage, creating a culture of shame, and making marrieds and singles alike feel unsuitable.
 Our question shouldn’t be “Why are there so many single women with unanswered prayers for husbands?” but rather “How do we cultivate a culture of transparency that will be life-giving for both singles and marrieds?”

 With unflinching vulnerability, Unsuitable is Donald Miller meets Anne Lamott.
 It is an honest and empowering discussion of singleness and authentic community.
 Unsuitable throws down the gauntlet, daring the singles of the church to rise up and claim their suitability as necessary members of the body of Christ.